Updates will resume once the snow flies!

 When do you sand roads?

 During regular business hours Town crews monitor the streets for sanding.
 After hours we have personnel that take calls and can send out crews if necessary.
-Main arteries and intersections are done first and then crews move to residential streets.
 A sand/salt mixture is used to help remove the ice and add traction.

 Are people allowed to use personal vehicles/ATV’s to remove snow?

 The Town of Edson does not allow personal vehicles to be used to remove snow from streets.
 If property is damaged while a resident is using their own equipment to clear snow they can be held liable for the damage.
-Residents are allowed to use their own equipment to remove snow from their own driveway and sidewalk but are not allowed to use personal equipment on Town owned property.
+Residents are allowed to use their own equipment to remove snow from their own driveway and sidewalk and a new procedure is being developed to allow for work in alleys.

 I got stuck and a snow plow drove right by me.
 Why didn’t they stop to help?